 Original Issue Discount Instruments

 There are times when you may receive a Form 1099 for interest in your name that actually belongs to someone else.
 In this case, the IRS considers you a nominee recipient.
-If you received a Form 1099-INT (PDF), Interest Income, that includes an amount you received as a nominee for the real owner:
+If you received a Form 1099-INT or Form 1099-OID that includes an amount you received as a nominee for the real owner:

-- See "Nominees" in the instructions on Form 1040A or 1040, Schedule B (PDF) for how to report the interest on your income tax return.
+- See "Nominees" in the Form 1040A or 1040, Schedule B Instructions for how to report the interest on your income tax return.

 If you receive taxable interest, you may have to pay estimated tax.
 For more information, see Estimated Taxes and Do You Have to Pay Estimated Tax?
 For more information on interest income, refer to Publication 550.